Proof of financial resources: 8,700 euros for one year

 1. Apply early enough

 You can open a blocked account at the “Deutsche Bank” or the "Fintiba", for example.
 It usually takes just a week for the paperwork to be processed.
 It can take much longer, however, when the semester begins.
 That’s why we recommend completing the application for a blocked account well in advance.
-To obtain an application, send an e-mail to the Deutsche Bank at firstname.lastname@example.org or open an online account on the Fintiba website or the x-patrio website.
+To obtain an application, send an e-mail to the Deutsche Bank at email@example.com or open an online account on the Coracle website or on the Fintiba website or the x-patrio website.

 2. Have the application and required documents certified